 What to they hope to find out?

-- Build evidence about safer prescribing of immunomodulator and biologic drugs in the COVID-19 era,
+- Build evidence about safer prescribing of immunomodulator and biologic drugs in the COVID-19 era, and

 - Inform public health policy on vaccination strategies.

 The team would be really interested to hear from patients taking infliximab or vedolizumab to take part in this work.
-If you would like to get involved, please speak to your IBD team to see if your hospital is taking part.
+Importantly, as the pandemic continues you can take part safely from your infusion ward or even remotely by taking your own finger-prick test!

-Start date: Summer 2020
+Start date: Recruitment started in summer 2020

 Lead researcher: Dr Tariq Ahmad (Royal Devon & Exeter Hospital)